 And this model won’t even affect the excitement that surrounds a hot new movie.
 It will carry over, even if the locations themselves are limited.
 People will want to take the time and see it on a big screen.
 We already hype up Broadway shows, and they only play in one venue at a time.
 Remember how a certain musical about the “ten dollar Founding Father” swept the nation last year?
 See, you’re already singing it to yourself, and I didn’t even have to say the name!
 I can hear you.
 The internet may have brought permanent changes to how we consume media, but it also serves as a great way to hear about new things.
 One of the most charming films of the past few years, The Way He Looks, was adapted from a short subject that would have never been noticed had it not been a viral hit on YouTube.

 Whatever happens, the process of going to a theater to watch a movie will remain unique.
 Whether it be a 30 screen compound or an old rep house, there is a value which can’t be replaced.
 The death of traditional media will neither be as total or abrupt as apocalyptic predictions would have you believe.
 Right now, hardcover book sales are on the rise, and vinyl records are no longer a speciality of longtime collectors.
 There will always be an audience for theaters, as long there is something for them to go see.
-It is said that the François Truffaut, the great French auteur, believed that the most magical thing about a theater is to go down to the front and watch the audience’s upturned faces gazing at the screen, the light from the screen coming down on them.
+It is said that the François Truffaut, the great French auteur, believed that the most magical thing about a theater is to go down to the front and watch the audience’s upturned faces, the light from the screen coming down on them.
 Isn’t that something?
 A movie illuminates its viewers.
 There’s only one place where you can understand that.